RAMP-DEFI/Open-Grants-Program/applications/RAMPDEFI.md

 ## Additional Information :heavy_plus_sign:
 Any additional information that you think is relevant to this application that hasn't already been included.

-Possible additional information to include:
-* What work has been done so far?
-We've live with 2 RAMP Vaults (TVL 2.8 Mil USDT at time of writing) and 2 rStake across 2 major blockchains (IOST and TomoChain).
+**What work has been done so far?** We've live with 2 RAMP Vaults (TVL 2.8 Mil USDT at time of writing) and 2 rStake across 2 major blockchains (IOST and TomoChain).
 Intergrated Chainlink for price feed and have accomplished industry first cross-chain stake farming.
-* Are there are any teams who have already contributed (financially) to the project?
-Our expenses have been covered thus far via investments from world class investors who took part in our private sale round such as Alameda Research, Mechanism Capital, Arrington XRP, Parafi Capital, among others.
+**Are there are any teams who have already contributed (financially) to the project?** Our expenses have been covered thus far via investments from world class investors who took part in our private sale round such as Alameda Research, Mechanism Capital, Arrington XRP, Parafi Capital, among others.
 We have further investment interest for follow-on investment should the need arise between the use of this grant and our next source of funding, whether that be the General Grants program or another VC-led investment.
-* Have you applied for other grants so far?
-No.
+**Have you applied for other grants so far?** No.